proinsias/proinsias.github.io/_drafts/stoicism/stoic-ic-ds.md

 they cannot mandate the adoption of data-driven decisions, given shifting business priorities and organizational politics.

+# The Dichotomy of Control

 ![What happens if you stop focusing on outcomes](/assets/images/if_you_stop_focusing_on.png)
 <sup>_What happens if you stop focusing on outcomes? \[Image credit: Gemini\]_

 So what is a Data Scientist to do?
 How can we thrive in a field defined by uncertainty?
-Applying the Stoic philoscopy of the dichotomy of control provides a practical strategy for sustaining focus, integrity, and long-term effectiveness.
+Applying the Stoic philosophy of the "Dichotomy of Control" provides a practical strategy for sustaining focus, integrity, and long-term effectiveness.
+This concept states we should focus our effort and concern only on what we can control, and that we should accept external outcomes with equanimity.
-We first accept that we cannot control these things.
+So we first accept that we cannot control macroeconomic trends or how our company employ data and data science.
 Instead, we re-anchor our professional identity to focus on those things we can control:

 -   The quality of our work (rigorous analysis, reproducible code, clear communication, etc.),